Amazing Expanding Ice

 A water molecule is similar in outline to Mickey Mouse, with two hydrogen atoms placed on one end of an oxygen atom.
 The oxygen atoms are positively charged and hydrogen atoms negatively charged, so water molecules stick to each other like tiny magnets.
 The hydrogen "ears" make loose bonds, called hydrogen bonds, with the oxygen "faces" of other water molecules.

-Once they have completed the activity, invite the children to revisit their snow mobiles to record any answers they discovered on the appropriate pieces.
+If the children have started to construct a snow mobile, invite them to record any answers they discovered on the appropriate pieces.
 Some of the questions that they can answer might include:

 - When water turns to ice, it expands/contracts. (circle one)